canvas-medical/documentation/collections/_guides/improve-hcc-coding-accuracy.md

     },
 ```

-The actual ICD-10 code can be added to `DetectedIssue.evidence`
+The ICD-10 code can be added to `DetectedIssue.evidence` attribute.

 Validated coding gaps (`status` = `preliminary`) will appear in the patient summary if the coding gap commands are enabled in your environment (see more below).